Mohegan (company): New England Black Wolves

-Mohegan was also the majority owner of the New England Black Wolves, a professional box lacrosse team in the National Lacrosse League (NLL).
+Mohegan was the majority owner of the New England Black Wolves, a professional box lacrosse team in the National Lacrosse League (NLL).
 The team was originally the Philadelphia Wings before being relocated to Uncasville, Connecticut, in 2014, where they played at the Mohegan Sun Arena.

 The Black Wolves were part of Mohegan's broader initiative to diversify its entertainment offerings and increase year-round use of the arena adjacent to its flagship resort.
 The team competed in the NLL through the 2020 season and attracted a regional fan base in southern New England.

 In 2021, Mohegan sold the franchise to a new ownership group that relocated the team to Albany, New York, where it now competes as the Albany FireWolves.
 The sale was announced in the context of the COVID-19 pandemic’s disruption to indoor sports and was framed as a strategic decision to focus the company’s resources on other ventures.

 Although the Black Wolves tenure was relatively short-lived, the team represented another example of Mohegan’s efforts to expand its brand through professional sports and regional entertainment partnerships.

 Entertainment and media partnerships

 In addition to its gaming and sports ventures, Mohegan has developed a range of partnerships and investments in live entertainment, media, and hospitality.
 The company operates large performance venues at several of its properties, including the 10,000-seat Mohegan Sun Arena in Connecticut, which hosts concerts, comedy shows, boxing events, and other live entertainment throughout the year.

-The company has also collaborated with promoters and producers to bring touring acts and branded shows to its venues.
+The company has collaborated with promoters and producers to bring touring acts and branded shows to its venues.
 Mohegan Sun has hosted televised sporting events and partnered with streaming platforms for live event distribution, though these arrangements have generally been event-specific rather than long-term media holdings.

 Mohegan has occasionally appeared in popular culture.
 Its flagship property was featured in a 2014 episode of Undercover Boss, in which then-tribal chairman Bruce "Two Dogs" Bozsum participated undercover as an employee.
 The Mohegan Sun Casino also served as a filming location for the climax of the 2019 film Uncut Gems, and has been used in music videos and promotional content.

 While entertainment and media are not independent revenue streams for the company, they form an integral part of Mohegan’s strategy to attract a broad consumer base and reinforce its properties as destination resorts.